 How is turkish steel production done?

-Steelmaking and steelmaking methods improved significantly in the late 1800s with the need for industrial production.
-However, the New methods still rely on the use of oxygen to reduce the carbon content in the iron.
+Steelmaking and steelmaking methods improved in the late 1800s with the need for industrial production.
+Turkish steel production However, the New methods still rely on the use of oxygen to reduce the carbon content in the iron.

 Today, turkish steelmaking uses traditional raw materials such as iron ore, coal, and limestone as well as recycled scrap materials.
 Steelmakers generally produce steel in two ways, basic oxygen steelmaking and electric arc furnaces, these methods are used in almost all steel mills.